Flies & Dead Rats

 The name "blow fly" comes from the Old English word "blæwfluga" which means "fly of the meat".
 Other common names for blow flies include bluebottle flies and greenbottle flies.
 These names are often used to describe specific species within the family Calliphoridae, such as the bluebottle fly (Calliphora vomitoria) and the greenbottle fly (Lucilia sericata).

-These insects belong to the order Diptera and the family Calliphoridae, with over 1,200 species found globally.
-In this article, we aim to provide a comprehensive guide to blow flies, exploring their anatomy, behaviour, habitat, and importance in the ecosystem.
+In this article, we aim to provide a comprehensive guide to blow flies, exploring their anatomy, behaviour, habitat, and importance in our ecosystem.
+Flies are much maligned, but as you will learn are essential.

 Anatomy and Physical Characteristics of Blow Flies